Andrew Cameron (police officer)

-Andrew Cameron, QPM, is the former Chief Constable, Central Scotland Police.
+Andrew Cameron, CBE QPM, is the former Chief Constable, Central Scotland Police.

 He joined the police as a cadet at the age of 15.
 As a police-sponsored student, he graduated with a BA in Business Administration from the University of Strathclyde in 1983.
 He rose to be the Chief Constable of Central Scotland Police (2000-2008) and served as president of the Association of Chief Police Officers Scotland.

 He was appointed a CBE for services to the police in the New Year Honours 2008.

 In 2008, he was awarded Alumnus of the Year by the University of Strathclyde.